mwelzl/oppd/draft-welzl-panrg-oppd.md

 Proxies can carry out functions that improve the performance of an end-to-end connection.
 These function can be quite diverse, ranging from minimal help (e.g. just offering information) to more significant interference, e.g. splitting an end-to-end connection in half, for reliability, congestion control or both.

 It is commonly desirable for such proxies to be located on the path(s) that a connection already traverses, rather than using a tunneling or forwarding approach to enforce a path.
-This is naturally the case for transparent "Performance Enhancing Proxies" (PEPs) that have been implemented for TCP, but the transparent nature of such proxies has caused a number of known problems in the past.
+This is naturally the case for transparent "Performance Enhancing Proxies" (PEPs) that have been implemented for TCP, but the transparent nature of such proxies has caused a number of problems in the past.
 Non-transparent proxies leave the choice of utilizing and configuring a performance enhancing function to end systems -- and such a choice requires a means to detect the proxy and explicitly communicate with it.
 With QUIC, the encryption of packet headers necessitates using non-transparent instead of transparent proxies, and research works such as the Sidekick {{Sidekick}} and Secure Middlebox-Assisted QUIC (SMAQ) {{SMAQ}} have shown that this is both possible and beneficial.

 There are various ways in which On-Path Proxy Discovery (OPPD) can work, and they differ from the ways in which end systems learn about proxies that are not necessarily on-path.